-Misan[trope]y is a collection of film and television reviews / overviews that typically (but not always) focus on works that are publicly regarded as “bad” or “cult”.
-Compared to other reviews and blogs, posts at Misan[trope]y aim to spotlight the historical placement of the films, the previous and future works of the cast and crew involved in them, and the stories inherent to their productions, rather than strictly on criticism of the films’ quality.
+Misan[trope]y is a collection of film reviews and overviews that focus on works that are publicly regarded as “bad” or “cult”.
+Posts at Misan[trope]y aim to spotlight the historical placement of the films, the previous and future works of the cast and crew involved in them, and the stories inherent to their productions, rather than strictly on criticism of the films’ quality.
 History is almost always written by the victors, and the realm of film is no exception.
 I think the losers often have stories to tell, too, and that goes beyond the accepted scope of traditional criticism.

 Misan[trope]y is written by Gordon Maples, an amateur film critic and film history buff.
-Over the course of earning his Bachelors of Arts in History from the University of Alabama, he focused on studying film, television, and entertainment media as cultural and historical sources, which included taking dedicated courses on influential works like Dr. Strangelove and The Twilight Zone.
-Gordon is also known for his work as a community organizer and activist in the fields of education, interfaith, and secularism.
-He is currently working on his Masters in Higher Education Administration at Vanderbilt University.
+Over the course of earning his BA in History from the University of Alabama, he focused on studying film, television, and entertainment media as cultural and historical sources, which included taking dedicated courses on influential works like Dr. Strangelove and The Twilight Zone.
+Gordon is also known for his work as a community organizer, activist, and scholar in the fields of education, interfaith, and secularism.
+He is currently working on his MEd in Higher Education Administration at Vanderbilt University.

 About the name:

 Misan[trope]y is pronounced like “misanthropy”.
 It is a portmanteau incorporating the word “trope” into the term, changing the meaning to be “a dislike of overused themes and devices”.
 One of the most frequent elements of “bad” movies is that they overuse the most familiar tropes, which is often pointed out by unhappy critics and audience members alike.
 Sometimes, films are written off too simply due to the influence of knee-jerk “misantropey,” and merit serious reassessment.
 Sometimes, they were rightfully written off in the first place.
 This movie blog is a place for this reassessment to take place, one “bad” movie at a time.